 The Hochschultage: Ökosoziale Marktwirtschaft & Nachhaltigkeit are a series of events hosted by various universities throughout Germany on topics relating to sustainability and the possibility of creating a socially and ecologically healthy economy.

 The Munich Hochschultage are organized and hosted by an alliance of local universities, as well as various government and non-profit institutions (e.g., BenE München, Verein für Nachhaltigkeit e.
 V., Forum Ökosoziale Marktwirtschaft), including the Rachel Carson Center.
 These multi-day events include podium discussions, workshops, and film screenings.
 An important goal is for scholars, politicians, and representatives of the private sector to come together and develop ideas for the future, as well as presenting their research to the general public.

-The RCC was the lead organizer of the 5th and 6th Hochschultage in 2014 and a sponsor of individual events at the Hochschultage in 2015 and 2016.
+The RCC was the lead organizer of the 5th and 6th Hochschultage in 2014 and a sponsor of individual events at the Hochschultage since 2015.